zuluchaka/tradingplan/support_demand_trend.md

 Identify a Bank or FI move with following characteristics:
 > Move is Strong and Quick
+> Candle size out of the zone are Big
+> There is a Breakout of Previous resistance
+> The zone is fresh (first touch)
+> Minimum 1:2 Risk Reward ratio from the Zone
+> Golden Zone (holding the 61.8% Fib Ratio)

+>> Draw the basing Candle
+>> Wait for the Confirmation Signal Pattern

 ## 2. IDENTIFY A TRADE